avidgameboy/SM64_REPAINTED/README.md

 # SM64_REPAINTED
-Mod for sm64ex led by Detective Akechi
+Mod for sm64ex led by avidgameboy

 Join us on Discord:
 SM64 Repainted